oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

 >
 > If your top priority is some combination of wide reach and
 > advanced capabilities, you will want to investigate the
-> progressive web app (PWA) option for your app project.
+> progressive web app (PWA) option for your project.

 A progressive web app (PWA) is a responsive web app with additional capabilities similar to a native mobile app.
 Like responsive web apps, PWAs are built using standard web technologies -- HTML, CSS, and JavaScript.
 They are accessible from any device with a web browser such as Chrome, Firefox, Microsoft Edge, Safari, or a mobile browser.
 Like native mobile apps, PWAs can be included in app stores.
 They can provide push notifications, offline mode, and a homescreen icon.

+If you decide to build a PWA, you will be in the company of many big the biggest companies.
+Google, AirBnB, Twitter, and Microsoft use PWAs for their products alongside or in place of native apps.
+Checkout this [directory of PWAs](https://www.findpwa.com/list/top-apps).
+You may discover you are already using one!

-{{ embed.img(
+{{ embed.figure(
-  src='blog/2023/yes.png',
+  data=[{
+    img: 'blog/2023/yes.png',
-  alt='The word yes with a smiley and sparkles', attrs={
+    alt: 'The word yes with a smiley and sparkles'
-    'class': 'align-left'
+  }],
+  attrs={
+    'style': '--column: content-start'
   }
 ) }}

-### Choose a PWA when…
+## Choose a PWA when…

 ### Lower Development & Maintenance Costs
 *…when it’s important to keep initial development costs low.*

-Just like responsive web apps, progressive web apps require just one [codebase](/2023/05/05/web-pwa-native-RWA1/#choose-an-rwa-when%E2%80%A6) to be available on any device with a web browser.
+Just like responsive web apps, progressive web apps require just one [codebase](/2023/05/05/web-pwa-native-RWA1/#choose-an-rwa-when%E2%80%A6) to be available on any device with a web browser, while providing users with a native-like experience.
 From a single codebase, a PWA can reach people on any device with a browser, making it less expensive to develop and maintain than a native mobile app which requires unique codebases for each device.
-Depending on the amount of special capabilities you need to add, a PWA can cost a bit more than an RWA.
+Depending on the amount of special capabilities you need to add, a PWA can cost more than an RWA.

 ### Faster Development & Updates
 *…when it’s a priority to make your app available to users quickly.*